WorkTime - loaning laptops to employees

 Hard disk encryption is vital when you loan a computer to an employee.
 It protects the data stored on the device even if it is stolen.

-• 2-factor authorization is an access management capability that will help you to protect your corporate network and data even in case hackers manage to steal credentials to log in to your system.
+2-factor authorization is an access management capability that will help you to protect your corporate network and data even in case hackers manage to steal credentials to log in to your system.
 Since password leakage is becoming more common, this tool is a must-have.
 You should set it on all programs and applications that will be used by a worker.
+Setting up a VPN is another critical measure when it comes to issuing a corporate device to an employee.
+It is crucial for situations when a worker uses public Wi-Fi.
+Virtual private networks protect company data by creating encrypted tunnels for transmitting the information.
+Setting a password screensaver is an additional layer to protect a borrowed device from unauthorized access.
+It blocks the computer when it is left unattended by an employee.

 Setting up a VPN is crucial for situations when a worker uses public Wi-Fi.

-• For use in public places, it is probably also worth adding a so-called privacy screen onto a laptop.
+For use in public places, it is probably also worth adding a so-called privacy screen onto a laptop.
 It limits viewing angles making it difficult for strangers to see the content on the screen.
+File backup is a simple yet often underrated practice that helps to easily restore documents in case of data loss.
+It is also essential to regularly update the operating system, applications and most importantly antivirus.
+Finally, implement employee monitoring software.
+It enables you not only to track worker discipline productivity but also to detect when he is visiting inappropriate sites or using forbidden applications.

 Employee monitoring software not only tracks worker productivity but also detects visits to inappropriate sites or uses of forbidden applications.